r-xue/pipeline/doc/FlaggingTasks.md

 - hif_lowgainflag: flags antennas in MS, based on evaluating heuristics on gain amplitude caltable created within task.
 - hifa_wvrgcalflag: evaluates if applying WVR correction provides tangible improvement, flagging WVR caltable in process where needed, using WVR caltable created within task (using hifa_wvrgcal).

-The following pipeline tasks make use of the flagging framework, but are not presently part of standard pipeline recipes:
-- hif_gainflag: flags antennas in MS, based on evaluating heuristics on gain amplitude caltable created within task.

-Finally, the following are pipeline tasks that perform flagging, but that do not make use of the common flagging framework:
+The following pipeline tasks perform flagging but do not make use of the common flagging framework:
 - hif_correctedampflag: Flag corrected - model amplitudes based on calibrators.
 - hifa_bandpassflag: uses hif_correctedampflag to flag corrected-model amplitude outliers for the bandpass calibrator.
 - hifa_gfluxscaleflag: uses hif_correctedampflag to flag corrected-model amplitude outliers for the phase and flux calibrators.